Connect with others who understand.

 2. Try Apps To Help You Manage Your Numbers

 Accurate carb counting is also important.
 Many apps include the carbohydrate content of many foods for your convenience.
-They can also help you if you’re facing insulin resistance (when your cells don’t respond well to insulin) or you want to try a low-carb diet to better manage your diabetes.
+They can also help you if you have insulin resistance — when your cells don’t respond well to insulin — or you want to try a low-carb diet to better manage your diabetes.
 Tracking your carbohydrates, insulin, and blood glucose in these apps is a quick way to get an overall look at your current diabetes management.
 You’ll see if your current methods are working well for you.

 Traveling With Type 1 Diabetes

-Traveling can be hectic for anyone, but when you’re living with type 1 diabetes, you also have to make sure you control your blood sugar levels and don’t forget your medication.
+Traveling can be hectic for anyone, but when you’re living with type 1 diabetes, there’s more for you to remember than a change of clothes and a toothbrush.
+While traveling, you’ll have to make sure you control your blood sugar levels and don’t forget your medication.
 Here are a few things you should always do before you travel.

 3. Prepare Your Documents and Supplies in Advance

 When you leave on a trip, have copies of prescriptions for any diabetes medications you take.
-Be sure the generic names of your medications are on your list, because brand names differ from one country to the next.
+Be sure the generic names of your medications are on your list since brand names differ by country.
 You can also bring a notification card that describes your health condition and any medical devices you have on your body.
 This is useful for security agents or any airport personnel.

 Pack emergency medications in your carry-on bag as well as your checked luggage, in case your luggage is lost during your travels.
 Insulin, however, should never go in checked luggage because of the low temperatures of the plane hold.